-Yes, all inspections were conducted using Inspection Assistant (IA).
-All planned questions were answered, required forms were completed and necessary documents were attached within IA.
+Yes, all inspections were conducted using IA: all planned questions were answered, and required forms complete within IA.

 2 If inspections were conducted independent of a PHMSA team inspection was notice of allInfo Only Info Only identified probable violations provided to PHMSA within 60 days?
+Info Only = No Points